wttai004/git_workshop/1_basics.md

 ```

-Now, we can use `git commit` to create a version of our file
+This file is in a _staging area_, meaning that it's being tracked in a draft space for git.
+It's not yet being stored as a commit.
+To do so, we can use `git commit` to create a snapshot of the folder

 ```
 >>> git commit -m "Created foo.txt"